sebwim/ACNH-dex/README.md

 To-Do:
-- Add images in the table for all villagers
+- Add images in the table for all villagers = DONE
-- Sort the table alphabetically
+- Sort the table alphabetically = STARTED
 - Add a button to hide/unhide seen villagers
 - Update the search to be able to search by personality and species as well as name
 - Make the site look a little nicer